NVT-21/WebStar/README.md

 + Download the project
 + Run the command : npm i

-note:Make sure you have installed nodejs
+Note:Make sure you have installed nodejs